EzequielGaribotto/EzequielGaribotto/README.md

 > ⚛️ Learning front-end **web** development with React, Node, Typescript and TailwindCSS during my free time.
 > 🖥️ <kbd>[ezequielgaribotto.com](https://ezequielgaribotto.com/)</kbd> Take a look at my portfolio, it's a work in progress ;)

-> Also, I am very interested in artificial intelligence & data science.
-Currently developing a **NEUTRAL NEWS** Android app with Kotlin.
+> Will learn Spring Framework

 ### Developing
 > 📰 [Neutral News](https://github.com/EzequielGaribotto/neutral-news-android) in my free time
-> An app that groups similar news from different media and generates a neutral version of the event, free of ideological or editorial bias.
+> App that collects news from multiple Spanish media, groups them by topic and generates a neutral version of the events, with the aim of combating media bias through a combination of algorithms and advanced artificial intelligence techniques.